MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/keys-keyboard-shortcuts.md

 #### Key names

-  - In general, use sentence capitalization for key names.
+  - In general, use sentence capitalization for key names.</br>    Examples</br>    the Shift key</br>    the Page up key
-    Examples
-    the Shift key
-    the Page up key
-  - Capitalize letter keys in general references.
-    Example the K key
+  - Capitalize letter keys in general references.</br>    Example the K key
-  - Lowercase
-    and bold a letter key when instructing customers to enter the letter (unless you're instructing them to enter a capital letter).
-    Example enter k
+  - Lowercase and bold a letter key when instructing customers to enter the letter (unless you're instructing them to enter a capital letter).</br>    Example enter k
-  - On the first mention, you can use the definite article *the* and the word *key* with the key name if necessary for clarity.
-    Example Select the F1 key.
+  - On the first mention, you can use the definite article *the* and the word *key* with the key name if necessary for clarity. </br> Example Select the F1 key.
-  - On subsequent mentions, refer to the key by its name only.
-    Example Select F1.
+  - On subsequent mentions, refer to the key by its name only. </br>    Example Select F1.

 If
 you need guidance for a key name that isn't on this list, use sentence